 Arguably one of the best insurance companies around and a household name.
 The company based in Omaha has been around since 1909 with annual revenues of about 4 billion.
 Mutual of Omaha’s Wild kingdom on TV branded the company in 1963.
 Mutual of Omaha ran the series till 1988.

 The company is a solid financial entity and offers many products to the individual and group markets alike.
 They are one of the only carriers offering cancer and critical illness insurance products with an “A+” rating by AM Best.
-Lump sum benefit for cancer is a popular product and one of the most competitive while covering MS in addition to heart attack and stroke (critical illness insurance) More on Mutual of Omaha and quotes can be found by going to site at National enrollment at Mutual of Omaha page Criticalillnesspolicies.com/insurance-carriers/mutual-of-omaha/
+Lump sum benefit for cancer is a popular product and one of the most competitive while covering MS in addition to heart attack and stroke (critical illness insurance).
+More on Mutual of Omaha and quotes can be found by going to site at National enrollment at Mutual of Omaha page Criticalillnesspolicies.com/insurance-carriers/mutual-of-omaha/

 One of the oldest and first of insurance companies to roll out of the 1890’s.
 Under the name of ‘Assurant Health’ til recent was familiarized through either Time insurance or John Alden and has billions in revenues and over 10,000 employees.
 Assurant Critical illness insurance is encompassing of cancer as well as the other major diseases but should be purchased as a standalone if available as with any critical illness or cancer insurance policy (separate from major medial and not as a rider).

 Rebranded in 1998 and the nations largest individual health insurance market share.
 A well established and branded insurance carrier with a high rating primarily focusing on the comprehensive health insurance product line has newly introduced within the last few years a product reaching to the individual ancillary product market need.
 United Healthcare has a solid rating and is a strong name as most are familiar through coverage in the group markets as well.
-Roll-out of the cancer insurance was included under its’s critical illness product that was launched in Ohio and two other states and growing from there.
+Roll-out of the cancer insurance was included under it’s critical illness product that was launched in Ohio and two other states and growing from there.
 In the group market it is considered to be called a worksite or ‘specialty benefits’.

 Yes, there are others and there are more surfacing each day competing to meet the demand for cancer insurance.
 Essentially, there are two types of cancer policies: cash up front or cash cancer lump sum and a per diem or per procedure type of policy.
 While reviewing your options, you have to be very careful to consider and choose which insurer would best fit your needs and your budget.
-Everybody with a history of cancer in his or her family will benefit from a cancer plan.
+Everybody with a history of cancer in his or her family will benefit from a plan.
 Again, it is important to stress that you need to make sure that you find a policy that fits your particular situation.

 Each person has unique insurance needs.
 Therefore, it is important for you to consider the different factors which could affect your decision when choosing the right cancer insurance company.
-Among the many factors, one of the most important aspects to consider is the cancer insurance company’s rank in the National Underwriters list.
+Among the many factors, one of the most important aspects to consider is the insurance company’s rank in the National Underwriters list.

 This list shows the rank of different companies depending on the amount of paid premiums, the assets, as well as the amount of claims that already have been paid.
 This is important to consider because it would give you the confidence to trust that the company is strong enough to last, ensuring that you would receive the benefits to which you are entitled.